 Step 1: Identify Your Camera

 The model of your camera is important to knowing what lenses you should and shouldn’t use.
-Are you shooting with the Canon 5D Mark III?
-Are you deciding between the Nikon d3300 vs d5300 or the Nikon d7100 vs d7200?
 Not every Nikon lens works well with every Nikon camera.
-There are some Canon lenses that simply will not work on certain Canon cameras!
+There are some Canon lenses that simply will not work at all on certain Canon cameras!

 Every DSLR has an image sensor inside it.
 It is hiding behind a mirror and looks like a green rectangle.
 This is what conveys information that results in an image.
 It is what we popularly use now to make pictures instead of film.
 In fact, that is what a full frame sensor is – it is a digital version of a 35mm film frame.
 They are the same size!